The Story of Wine, One Bottle at a Time

 About Kevin Day

-I founded Headwaters Content, a content strategy and development agency, and for more than 15 years I have produced content for notable travel, food, outdoor recreation and advertising brands including: Aspen Snowmass, Travaasa Resorts, Inspirato and the Colorado Tourism Office.
-My travel and lifestyle photography can be licensed through Tanager Photography.
+I founded Headwaters Content, a content strategy and development agency, and for more than 15 years I have produced content for notable travel, hospitality and outdoor recreation brands including: Aspen Snowmass, Limelight Hotel, Timbers Resorts, Inspirato and KELTY.
+That’s my day job, and I love it.